-- 3.17.6 All projects are subject to a 30-day public comment period.
-The date on which the project is listed on the project pipeline marks the beginning of the project's 30-day public comment period (see the VCS Program document Registration and Issuance Process for more information on the VCS project pipeline). - 3.17.7 Projects shall remain on the project pipeline for the entirety of their 30-day public comment period.

-- 3.17.8 Any comments shall be submitted through the project's page on the Verra Registry.
-Respondents shall provide their name, organization, country, and email address.
-At the end of the public comment period, Verra provides all and any comments received to the project proponent. - 3.17.9 The project proponent shall take due account of any and all comments received during the consultation, which means it will need to either update the project design or demonstrate the insignificance or irrelevance of the comment.
-It shall demonstrate to the validation/verification body what action it has taken.
+- 3.18.6 All projects are subject to a 30-day public comment period.
+The date on which the project is listed on the project pipeline marks the beginning of the project's 30-day public comment period (see the VCS Program document Registration and Issuance Process for more information on the VCS project pipeline - 3.18.7 Projects shall remain on the project pipeline for the entirety of their 30-day public comment period. - 3.18.8 Any comments shall be submitted through the project's page on the Verra Registry.
+Respondents shall provide the chame, organization, country, and email address.
+At the end of the public comment period.
+Verra provides all and any comments received to the project proponent. - 3.18.9 The project proponent shall take due account of any and all comments received during the consultation, which means it will need to either update the project design or demonstrate the insignificance or irrelevance of the comment.
+It shall demonstrate to the validation/verification body what action it has taken. - 3.18.10 The validation/Verification body shall not finalize validation until their 30-day public comment period has ended and the project proponent's responses evaluated.

-3.17.10 Where AFOLU project activities do not impact local stakeholders, projects are not required to meet the requirements set out in Sections 3.17.11 3.17.18 below.
+B.18.11 Where AFOLU project activities do not impact local stakeholders, projects are not required to meet the requirements set out in Sections 3.18.12 - 3.18.20 below.
 The project proponent shall provide evidence that project activities do not impact local stakeholders at validation and each verification.